| |

 The view from atop Castel Sant’Angelo

-Buy your tickets in advance – especially in 2021 and beyond when attendance is limited.
-We didn’t and ended up waiting a bit because the timeslot at the beginning of the day was sold out.
+Buy your tickets in advance.
+We didn’t and ended up waiting a bit because the time slot at the beginning of the day was sold out.

 Our Favorite Wine Bar in Rome